What does the land at

 Climate Context

-The temperature arc is remarkably stable: the coolest month (July, 13.7°C) and the warmest (January, 24.6°C) span less than 11°C — a southern-hemisphere humid-subtropical climate with no winter dormancy and effectively zero frost.
-Plant hardiness is not a planning constraint; frost-sensitive perennials like papaya, citrus, and avocado thrive without protection.
-Sunshine totals 3,547 hours/year (January brightest at 356 h, June darkest at 232 h).
-Rain arrives across 135 days, concentrated in March, so storms are frequent but rarely torrential.
-Humidity averages 71% with 72 muggy days a year, peaking in March.
+Temperatures are remarkably stable: the coolest month (July, 13.7°C) and the warmest (January, 24.6°C) span less than 11°C, a southern-hemisphere humid-subtropical climate with no winter dormancy and 365 frost-free days.
+Plant hardiness is not a planning constraint; frost-sensitive perennials like papaya, citrus, and avocado can hold in the ground without protection.
+Climate scores 82/100: Excellent, the second-strongest dimension here.

 Risk Assessment